erickhangati/machine-learning-projects/logistic-regression/README.md

 - Applying NLP preprocessing on real-world text.
 - How logistic regression makes probabilistic predictions.
 - The role of regularization in preventing overfitting.

+---

+## 📘 Blog Article

+A beginner-friendly article based on this project is published on my blog ([Logistic Regression for Email Spam Detection with NumPy](https://erickhangati.com/logistic-regression-for-spam-detection-with-numpy/)) to walk through all the steps in-depth.

+---